Guides and Articles

 Before you start, open the project that you created in exercise 2.

-Modify the last exercise so that you add a method adding stiffened base plates between the pad footings and columns you created in the earlier exercise.
+Modify the last exercise so that you add a method adding stiffened base plates for the columns you created in the earlier exercise.
 Feed the inserted pad footings and columns to this method to create the connections.
 Follow these steps to create your application:

-1. Create a method to connect the columns to the pad footings using the Connection class, create and insert a Baseplate with the following properties (remember to localize needed values):
+1. Create a method to connect the columns to the pad footings using the Detail class, create and insert a Baseplate with the following properties (remember to localize needed values):

 Name = "Stiffened Base Plate";